Alejo1020/automation-portfolio/P17 - Multi-agent system with memory & handoff/README.md

 - The bot never fabricates a false confirmation: if a tool call fails, it admits it and offers an alternative (verified behavior during testing).
 - Channel-agnostic architecture: it runs on Telegram today; migrating to WhatsApp/Twilio is a swap of a single input/output node — the agent logic doesn't change.

-## How This Sells

-**Short pitch:** *"A WhatsApp/Telegram attention system with 3 AI specialists (sales, scheduling, support) that hand off the conversation to each other without the client repeating anything — and that books or modifies appointments directly in your system, not just answers questions."*
+*"A WhatsApp/Telegram attention system with 3 AI specialists (sales, scheduling, support) that hand off the conversation to each other without the client repeating anything — and that books or modifies appointments directly in your system, not just answers questions."*

-**Target client:** clinics, dealerships, law firms — any business with a mix of appointment flow, sales questions, and occasional complaints.

-**Strong selling point:** the mixed-model architecture (Haiku for simple tasks, Sonnet for tool-driven reasoning) demonstrates operational cost awareness, not just "making it work" — that's what separates a junior automator from an AI Automation Engineer.

-**Reference price:** this kind of system (multi-agent + calendar integration) sits in the higher tier of an automation package — suggested $400-700 USD setup + monthly retainer for prompt/maintenance adjustments.

 ## Tech Stack

-n8n (self-hosted, Docker) · Claude API (Sonnet 5 + Haiku 4.5) · Telegram Bot API · Google Sheets · Cloudflare Tunnel
+n8n · Claude API (Sonnet 5 + Haiku 4.5) · Telegram Bot API · Google Sheets · Cloudflare Tunnel

 ## Key Technical Learnings